katforrest/katforrest.github.io/_posts/2024-10-01-Neural Networks.md

 title: Neural Network Modeling
 ---

-As part of my coursework in Advanced Learning Algoriths with Stanford Online, I experimented with different types of neural network models using tensorflow.
+As part of my coursework in Advanced Learning Algorithms with Stanford Online, I experimented with different types of neural network models using tensorflow.

 My code and the dataset are available on [GitHub](https://github.com/katforrest/Statistics-Fundamentals/tree/main/Neural%20Networks).